pmd84/Development/Toolboxes/FFRMS_Tools_read_me_240118.txt

 Outputs:
 -	S_Raster_QC_pt with qc points from each HUC8 folder and clipped to county boundary.
--	S_AOI_ar with 2 polygons showing difference between FVA00 and NFHL 100-year floodplains.
+-	S_AOI_Ar with 2 polygons showing difference between FVA00 and NFHL 100-year floodplains.
+-	S_AOI_Ar with Levees added based on NLD; AO and AH polygons added based on S_Fld_Haz_Ar.
+MIP Search polygons added based on CNMS Scope file (Stantec Only).
 -	S_FFRMS_Ar with unioned county boundary and FVA03 polygon, with “T” and “F” fields populated for FFRMS availability
 -	QC Pass rate based on HANDy QC Centerline Points (output message only)